robertorcosta/azure-docs.pt-br/articles/storage/common/storage-advanced-threat-protection.md

 ## <a name="set-up-advanced-threat-protection"></a>Configurar a proteção avançada contra ameaças

-A proteção avançada contra ameaças é habilitada para sua conta de armazenamento por padrão.
 Você pode configurar a proteção avançada contra ameaças de várias maneiras, descritas nas seções a seguir.

 ### <a name="portaltabazure-portal"></a>[Portal](#tab/azure-portal)